The Birth of CognitiveCare - World's First AI Platform to Predict Maternal & Infant Risk | Part-I

 Drawing upon our experience of putting computing behind numerous pressing challenges ranging from early detection of terrorist behaviors to tax evasion to money laundering, we started CognitiveCare in 2018 with a rather audacious goal to detect diseases early.
 For the first 9 months, we experimented with a few areas – namely, pathology, oncology, and mental health.
 Mining longitudinal pathology data of more than half a million patients gave us deep insights into the evolution of NASH, Myeloma, and chronic as well as acute renal failures.
 We were able to statistically compute the overall effect of alternate treatments on patients with multiple myeloma by analyzing the effects of treatments based on their genetic and lifestyle determinants.

 While renowned scientists and investors lauded us for our ideas and approach but cautioned us that we must focus on a particular disease area to demonstrate the scientific depth and rigor required for validation by the scientific and medical fraternity.
 While we were keen to build a platform that can eventually grow and scale to handle all diseases, to build credibility and depth, we needed to focus.
 Within 10 months of our launch, we were back at the drawing board to identify our focus areas.
-We narrowed down to 2: Maternal Health and Mental Health.
+We narrowed it down to 2: Maternal Health and Mental Health.
 Given the availability of vast data and the immediate impact that we could generate, we chose Maternal health to bring our laser focus on.

 We are now laser-focused towards our mission: to eradicate maternal and infant mortality.